-Alternative 1 would not set and ACT.
-Alternative 2 would set the ACT = ACL which indicates there is no management uncertainty.
-Alternatives 3 and 4 would set the ACT below the ACL with Alternative 4 providing more assurance overfishing would not occur.
+Alternative 1 would not set an ACT.
+Alternatives 2 and 3 would set the ACT below the ACL with Alternative 3 providing more assurance overfishing would not occur.

-Alternative 1 would not set and ACT.
+Alternative 1 would not set an ACT.
 Alternatives 2 and 3 would set the ACT below the ACL with Alternative 3 providing more assurance overfishing would not occur.
 Alternative 4 takes into account the variability of recreational catches while preventing overfishing.